kholoud-waleed/houses-prices_predictions/README.md

 # houses-prices_predictions
-This is supervised learning problem; given California Houses prices data in csv file, where multiple types of regression models are used to predict the median house value. and computed MSE and MAE for each model for comparison.
+This is a supervised learning problem; given California Houses prices data in csv file, where multiple types of regression models are used to predict the median house value.
+Also, both MSE and MAE are computed for each model for better comparison and observations.